 For assistance, please register for a one-on-one counseling session with our small business counselor by scheduling an appointment.

 COVID-19 Economic Injury Disaster Loan for small businesses and nonprofits will provide low interest and long-term repayment options to borrowers who have experienced financial loss as a result of the pandemic.
 The loan amount will depend on an economic injury calculation.
 Apply by December 31, 2021.

-The new targeted Economic Injury Disaster Advance Grants will provide eligible small businesses that were impacted by economic loss from the pandemic with a grant of up to $10,000.
-SBA will reach out to businesses that previously applied but did not get the full amount previously may reapply.
-Businesses that apply for the EIDL may be eligible to receive a $10,000 grant advance.
+The new targeted Economic Injury Disaster Advance Grant will provide eligible small businesses in low income areas that were impacted by economic loss from the pandemic with a grant of up to $10,000.
+SBA will reach out to businesses that previously applied but did not get the full amount.

-Shuttered Venue Operator Grant provides grants to live venue operators, theatrical producers, live performing arts organization operators, museum operators, motion picture theater operators, and talent representatives who demonstrate at least a 25 percent reduction in revenues.
+Shuttered Venue Operator Grant will provide grants to live venue operators, theatrical producers, live performing arts organization operators, museum operators, motion picture theater operators, and talent representatives who demonstrate at least a 25% reduction in revenues.
 For more information see the Targeted EIDL FAQ

 IFundWomen, a crowdfunding platform, is giving microgrants to women-run businesses, issued on a rolling basis.
 Register with the site and click “start a campaign” to be considered for a relief grant.